pgimalac/battleship/README.md

 ## Project description
-This project is a battleship game aimed at making me pratice Rust.
+This project is a battleship game aimed at making me learn and pratice Rust.

 #### Details
-- I'll try to make it with a graphic user interface, yet I have no idea how graphics work in Rust
-- I'll also try to include a network multiplayer
+For the time being there is no text so it isn't very handy.

+There is a main menu from which you can chose what to do : network multiplayer [this panel isn't done yet], AI multiplayer or quit.

+If you choose to play, both ways eventually bring you to a game creation panel from which you can position your boats.
+Any unpositionned boat is placed randomly.

+You end up on the game panel where you see on the left side your boats and on the right side your attacks on the opponent.

+#### Controls
+At any time :
+- *escape* ends the process
+- *q* brings back to the menu

+During the game creation :
+- *r* rotate the selected boat
+- *left click down* select a boat
+- *left click up* drop the selected boat
+- *right click up* rotate the selected boat

 #### To do
 - [x] start